 Focus Area 2: Improved Quantification of Forecast Uncertainty

 Focus areas 2 and 3 align with NGSP goals for improving NWS climate modeling capabilities through “Assessment and Validation of various operational models” and improving the “Lead time and Accuracy for Weather and Water Warning and Forecasts” through improved use of numerical representation of physical processes, ensemble forecast methodologies, observational resources, observational tools, analytical methodologies, and visualization strategies.
 The following example of proposed NCAS-M research falls into these two areas.

 Focus Area 3: Advancing the Development of High Resolution Models

 Focus Area 4: Integrated Social Science

 Focus areas 4 and 5 address NOAA’s goal for a Weather Ready Nation where society is prepared for and intelligently responds to weather-related events.
-Projects within this focus area aim to improve our understanding of the human dimensions associated with the impacts of severe weather and climate and it conducts research that is relevant to each of the ASM research themes.
-Within these areas the ASM will emphasize understanding decision-making practices of first responder and citizens, with a special focus on improving communications to vulnerable communities and populations.
+Projects within this focus area aim to improve our understanding of the human dimensions associated with the impacts of severe weather and climate and it conducts research that is relevant to each of the NCAS-M research themes.
+Within these areas the NCAS-M will emphasize understanding decision-making practices of first responder and citizens, with a special focus on improving communications to vulnerable communities and populations.